OlympusDAO-Education/Documentation/basics/migration.md

 In V2, you can purchase multiple bonds of the same type without resetting the bond vesting period.

-There is no need to claim bond rewards and stake them manually, as this process will be automated.
+Also, there is no need to claim bond rewards and stake them manually, as this process will be automated.
 The bonders will receive their entitled sOHM at the end of the vesting period.